gardiens/gardiens/README.md

 ## Some words about me

 My name is *Pierrick Bournez* and I am a french **Deep Learning** student passionate about deep learning and specialized in applied mathematics.
+I really like everything related to Computer Vision and rendering :)

 I am a master student looking for a master thesis in 2D/3D for May 2025, feel free to reach me :')